Skip to main content

 The technical pattern was nearly identical across both packages.
 Each one bundled an ~11 MB obfuscated JavaScript file (router_runtime.js) and a small bootstrap script.
 The bootstrap downloads the Bun runtime from GitHub, runs router_runtime.js under it, and the runtime begins harvesting credentials: GitHub tokens, npm tokens, AWS/Azure/GCP access keys, Kubernetes service account tokens, HashiCorp Vault tokens, and any environment variables it can reach.
 Stolen secrets get exfiltrated through the GitHub API.

 The lightning variant adds two more behaviors.
-It uses any GitHub tokens it finds to push poisoned files to every branch of every repo the token can write to, with the commit author set to [email protected] — the email Claude Code uses for its own commits.
+It uses any GitHub tokens it finds to push poisoned files to every branch of every repo the token can write to, with the commit author set to [email protected].
+That's the email Claude Code uses for its own commits.
 And it modifies any local npm tarballs it finds, injecting a postinstall hook and bumping the patch version, so the developer's next npm publish ships malware to whoever installs the package downstream.

 The disclosure pattern is also worth noting.
 On the Lightning-AI GitHub, an account named pl-ghost closed Socket's disclosure issue within a minute of being filed and posted a meme.
 On the Intercom GitHub, an account named nhur redacted and retitled security reports as "N/A." Both accounts had recent bursts of branch-creation activity consistent with the Shai-Hulud worm seen earlier this year: misspelled Dependabot impersonation branches, repos created with descriptions reading "A Mini Shai-Hulud has Appeared."
 So the maintainer accounts themselves are most likely compromised, which is why the disclosures kept getting suppressed.